-Appendix D — Reaction Thermodynamics
+Appendix C — Reaction Thermodynamics

 This appendix provides an abbreviated overview of the calculation of heats of reaction, equilibrium constants and equilibrium composition.

-D.1 Heats of Reaction
+C.1 Heats of Reaction

 The heat of reaction appears in the energy balances for the ideal reactors considered in Reaction Engineering Basics.
 The heat of reaction also changes with temperature.
 As such, it is essential that students know how to calculate the heat of reaction at any given temperature.